I have an (IoT) dream – Tesla in front of Burger King

 GSM/ UMTS/LTE antenna

-The designers take care to produce a beautiful enclosure.
-It was a big metal enclosure like the one in the photograh.
+The designers took care to produce a beautiful enclosure.
+It was a big metal enclosure like the one in the photograph above.
 Unfortunately, designers often have no clue about embedded antennas, antenna radiation and RF electronics.
 If they had, then they would be antenna designers.
-There was no opportunity for me to place an antenna on the planar shape on the roof of the charge station.
+There was no opportunity for me to place an antenna on the planar shape of the roof of the charge station.
 If I had, an off the shelf antenna in a sample case could do the job.
-For best electrical option therefore I got a no go.
-However, we found a good compromise by integration of the cellular antenna inside the enclosure close to the RFID reader.
+For best electrical option therefore I had a no go.
+However, we found a good compromise by integrating the cellular antenna inside the enclosure close to the RFID reader.
 The next step will be a feasibility study and I am pretty sure that the proposed cellular antenna will pass.
 We will test the antenna on a nearly empty PCB for Return Loss as usual.
 I expect a directional operation because the RFID reader is not on top of the roof, but on the side of the EV charge station.
 I assume we will have no trouble because such charge stations are always in regions where a lot of people stay.
-The Tesla charge station of yesterday is a good example.
+Yesterday’s Tesla charge station is a good example.
 It was next to Burger King and a common gas station, and where there are people there are base stations.

 eSim – SIM on chip

-To avoid trouble we will use multi SIM cards.
+To avoid trouble we will use roaming SIM.
 Such SIM cards can register to any cellular operator.
-If one operator has its base station on maintenance or the whole cellular network has a black out, then the charge station will select another cellular operator to get a connection.
+If one operator has its base station on maintenance or the whole cellular network has a blackout, then the charge station will select another cellular operator to get a connection.
 And if they place an EV charge station at Schwarza-Valley in the Thuringian Forest then the SIM card can look for a connection to one of our three German cellular operators.
 BTW, the Schwarza-Valley is my standard example for a region with cellular coverage under strange conditions.

 The charge stations will be used in Europe and Russia only.
 There the frequency bands for GSM and UMTS are the same.
 However, we selected UMTS Penta band modules with pre radio certification on CE, FCC, GCF, PTCRB ,Anatel, RCM, IFETEL, DoC for Russia and Movistar.
 I gave the customer the freedom to save some cost by selecting the local version for EU or US and I showed the roadmap to LTE and NB-IoT.
 The cellular antenna above will cover NB-IoT, all UMTS band and all LTE bands as well.
 This allows the customer to migrate to LTE or NB-IoT in the future.